 Serious side effects are rare but can include severe allergic reaction, brain inflammation in children younger than 6 months, neurological reactions, and multiple organ dysfunction (life threatening but restricted to first-time vaccinees, primarily those 60 years and older).

 Persons with underlying medical conditions or those who have concerns about the vaccine should speak to their health care provider before vaccine administration.

-Timing: YF vaccine is given as a single injection and provides long-term immunity for most persons.
-A booster dose is recommended at intervals of 10 years (or less) only for persons who will be visiting high-risk areas or who may have had an inadequate response to a previous YF vaccination due to a health condition.
-Frequent travelers who might be at risk should consider a booster every 10 years.
+YF vaccine is given as a single injection, and duration of vaccine protection is long term for most persons.
+A booster dose is recommended at intervals of 10 years (or less) only for persons who will be visiting a high-risk area, travel frequently to risk areas, or may have had an inadequate response to a previous YF vaccination due to a health condition.

-Unvaccinated travelers who cannot receive the vaccine (e.g., due to an egg allergy or immunosuppression) should not travel to areas with significant ongoing transmission of YF.
+Unvaccinated travelers who cannot receive the vaccine (e.g., due to an egg allergy or weak immune systems) should not travel to areas with significant ongoing transmission of YF.
 Previously vaccinated persons who cannot receive an indicated vaccine booster can be assured of the general durability of immunity if they were previously immunized when healthy.

-A medical waiver letter may be given if the only reason for vaccination is to meet an entry requirement and if travel to a risk area of the country is not planned.
-A medical waiver letter is valid only for the current trip.
+A medical waiver letter may be given to persons who cannot receive the YF vaccine due to medical reasons if the only reason for vaccination is to meet an entry requirement and if travel to a risk area of the country is not planned.
+The medical waiver letter is valid only for the current trip.
 Acceptance of a waiver letter is at the discretion of the destination country, which may quarantine the traveler for up to 6 days or request that the traveler be placed under surveillance.